harvard-cs205/CS205-Spring2017-Projects/Presentations.md

 #### 60 Oxford street,  Room 330, 10am to 3:30pm (two sessions)
 #### Presentation: 10 mins,  Qs:   3mins, Switch over:  2 mins

+## Evaluation criteria
+Prepare your powerpoint for a 10min presentation.
+You will be assessed on how effectively you communicate
+- the 'big picture' to a non-specialist
+- the 'depth of the work' undertaken to a specialist focussing on the science  and the computer science.

 ## Morning Session: 10am to 11:30am

 | Time | Project Title | Team | Website | Supervisor